edge33/AdventOfCode-typescript-template/README.md

 This command will create a new directory in the `days` folder with the following content

 - `Puzzle.ts`: the boilerplate module with the placeholder methods for solving both daily puzzles
-- `index.txt`: the input file where to add the puzzle input
+- `input.txt`: the input file where to add the puzzle input

 The structure of the boilerplate module is the following: